 Tobacco smoke causes disease and death in both smokers and non-smokers.
 This is because tobacco smoke damages every organ in the body.
-There are 7,000 chemicals in tobacco smoke (69 that we know cause cancer).
-When inhaled, the body quickly absorbs these 7,000 chemicals, causing changes in body cells that can lead to cancer, heart disease, and other serious health issues.
+There are about 7,000 chemicals in tobacco smoke (69 that we know cause cancer).
+When inhaled, the body quickly absorbs these chemicals, causing changes in body cells that can lead to cancer, heart disease, and other serious health issues.
 There is

 no safe level of exposure.

 Second-hand smoke is both sidestream smoke (the smoke that comes from the burning end of a cigarette) and mainstream smoke (the smoke exhaled by the smoker).

 Sidestream smoke makes up about 85% of second-hand smoke.
 It’s made up of different chemicals than exhaled mainstream smoke because it burns at lower temperature, and the burn is not as clean or complete.

 Being exposed to second-hand smoke affects an adult’s heart and blood vessels right away.
 Adult non smokers who live with smokers are at about 25% more risk of developing heart disease.

 Second-hand smoke causes lung cancer even in non-smokers.
 In Canada, more than 300 non-smokers die each year from lung cancer related to second-hand smoke.

 Children who already have asthma have more attacks and the attacks are more serious.

 Traces of cancer-causing and other toxins are found in the blood, urine, saliva, and breastmilk of non smokers, even after little exposure to second-hand smoke.

 Opening windows in buildings or vehicles doesn’t protect you from the effects of second-hand smoke.
 Opening windows may get rid of the smell; however, it doesn’t get rid of the cancer-causing toxins in the air.
 Only 100% smoke-free environments protect you from second-hand smoke.